Mario Kart DS: Critical response

 Mario Kart DS received "universal acclaim" from critics, according to the review aggregation website Metacritic, where its 91/100 rating is the third-highest for any Nintendo DS title.
 It was often called the best entry in the Mario Kart series, with Craig Harris of IGN declaring it the best kart racing game ever.

 The gameplay was lauded for its precision, accessibility, and depth, blending classic Mario Kart mechanics with refined additions.
 Reviewers appreciated the return to the series' roots, with tight controls, power-sliding, drafting, and turbo boosts adding strategic layers.
 Bryn Williams of GameSpy praised the "pixel-perfect" controls and the balance of racing skill and power-up strategy.
 Mike Sklens of Nintendo World Report noted the removal of Mario Kart: Double Dashs "gimmicky" features, making the game more focused and intense.
 Shane Satterfield of Xplay highlighted the learning curve for D-pad power-slides but found them satisfying.
 Harris emphasized the tight, responsive mechanics, combining the best elements from past titles.
 Tom Bramwell of Eurogamer and Chris Shepperd of Nintendo Power noted frustrations with the rubberband AI, with blue shells and catch-up mechanics causing unfair losses.

 The single-player experience was considered robust, with a deep Grand Prix mode, innovative Missions mode, and varied Time Trial and Battle modes.
 The inclusion of 16 new tracks and 16 retro tracks from previous Mario Kart games was said to add significant replay value and nostalgia.
 Justin Calvert of GameSpot and Louis Bedigian of GameZone highlighted the 32 tracks (split evenly between new and retro), with standout new courses like Waluigi Pinball and Airship Fortress.
 Matt Wales of Computer and Video Games called the new tracks "tightly-focused, inventive, and downright fun".
 Bramwell and Electric Playgrounds David Chapman praised the Missions mode as a fresh addition.
 However, Greg Ford of Electronic Gaming Monthly (EGM) found the missions forgettable, and Brendan of PALGN noted the 150cc difficulty could have been tougher.

-The multiplayer, especially local Wi-Fi for up to eight players, was a highlight, described as offering chaotic, fun racing and battle modes.
+The multiplayer, especially local Wi-Fi for up to eight players, was positively highlighted and described as offering chaotic, fun racing and battle modes.
 The single-cart multiplayer option was appreciated for accessibility, though limited in tracks and characters.
 Williams described local eight-player matches as "pure gaming nirvana".
 Chapman and GamePros Rice Burner praised the single-cart mode's inclusivity.
 Calvert and Sklens commended the battle modes for adding strategy and chaos.